rsanchez/resource_router/README.markdown

 ##### $router->setVariable(string $key, mixed $value)

 Set tag pair arrays to use as variables in your template.
+These variables are accessible using the `{exp:template_routes:your_var_name}` template tags.

 	'blog/:any' => function($router) {
 		// {exp:template_routes:foo} -> bar